juusoviita/todo_drf/README.md

 # todo_drf

 Todo app built using Django Rest Framework and React.
+The user can:
+- add a new task,
+- edit an existing task,
+- delete a task,
+- mark task as completed,
+- toggle a reminder on a task, and
+-  hide/show completed tasks.

 Based on the Dennis Ivy video series and TraversyMedia's React Crash Course on YouTube, among other sources:

 - https://youtu.be/TmsD8QExZ84